mik-laj/discovery-api/gen_data/release_notes_md/marketplace_docs_partners_release_notes.md

 #  Release Notes

-This page contains the latest release notes for features and updates for Google Cloud Marketplace Partners.
+This page contains the latest release notes for features and updates for Cloud Marketplace Partners.

 You can see the latest product updates for all of Google Cloud on the [ Google Cloud release notes ](/release-notes) page.